You searched for:

 “combustion”

-Unless things burn completely, toxic exhaust gases; such as, carbon monoxide and other forms of pollution are also produced.
+Unless things burn completely, toxic exhaust gases, such as carbon monoxide and other forms of pollution, are also produced.

 2. An act of burning and a chemical reaction (oxidation) to produce heat, work, light, etc..
+There are two main products of combustion, water vapor and carbon dioxide.

 This entry is located in the following unit: